BDTS: Blockchain-based Data Trading System

+\textbf{Implementation and Configurations.} We provide the detailed implementation of three major functions, including \textit{sharding encryption} that splits a full message into several pieces, \textit{product matching} to show the progress of finding a targeted product, and \textit{payment} that present the ways to pay for each participant.
+Our full practical implementation is based on Go language with 5 files, realizing the major functions of each contact that can be operated on Hyperledger platform\footnote{https://github.com/YXJpYQ/BDTS\_Blockchain\_based\_Data\_Trading\_System.git}.
+We provide implementation details in Appendix A.

-\textbf{Experimental Configurations.} Our implementation operates on Hyperledger Fabric blockchain \cite{androulaki2018hyperledger}, running on a desk server with Intel(R) Core(TM) i7-7500U CPU\@2.70GHz and 8.00 GB RAM.
-We simulate each role of BDTS (\textit{consumer}, \textit{seller} and \textit{service providers}) at three virtual nodes, respectively.
+Our evaluation operates on Hyperledger Fabric blockchain \cite{androulaki2018hyperledger}, running on a desk server with Intel(R) Core(TM) i7-7500U CPU\@2.70GHz and 8.00 GB RAM.
+We simulate each role (\textit{consumer}, \textit{seller} and \textit{service providers}) at three virtual nodes, respectively.
 These nodes are enclosed inside separated dockers under the Ubuntu 18.04 TLS operating system.